Afonne-CID/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is another lesdon on C. We will be dealing with fuctions, theire declaration, definition and header (.h) files.
+This is another lesson on C. We will be dealing with functions, their declaration, definition and header (.h) files.